klezVirus/klezVirus.github.io/The_Big_Problem_of_Serialisation/readme.md

 ```
 JsonIO (json-io) allows to specify the type of the object to be deserialized within the JSON body, using the `@type` key.
 The concept is the same as the other type of deserialization issues, we need just to find a POP chain to achieve RCE.

 In [this](https://github.com/no-sec-marko/marshalsec/blob/master/marshalsec.pdf) research, M. Becheler, enumerates various JSON libraries and each method used for RCE exploitation.
 As part of the research, he provided an interesting tool, to automatically generates payloads for these libraries.
-For example, let's consider the following payload then:
+For example, let's consider the following payload:

 ```bash
 $ java -cp marshalsec-0.0.3-SNAPSHOT-all.jar marshalsec.JsonIO Groovy "cmd" "/c" "calc"